nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: an all-in-one platform to view and organize students’ details.
+The teacher can keep track of class statistics / progress.
+Manage student details faster than a typical mouse/GUI driven app.

 ### User stories